VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

   -loggerWarnsPerSecondLimit int
      Per-second limit on the number of WARN messages.
 If more than the given number of warns are emitted per second, then the remaining warns are suppressed.
 Zero values disable the rate limit
   -maxConcurrentInserts int
-     The maximum number of concurrent inserts.
-Default value should work for most cases, since it minimizes the overhead for concurrent inserts.
-This option is tigthly coupled with -insert.maxQueueDuration (default 16)
+     The maximum number of concurrent insert requests.
+Default value should work for most cases, since it minimizes the overhead.
+See also -insert.maxQueueDuration (default 8)
   -maxInsertRequestSize size
      The maximum size in bytes of a single Prometheus remote_write API request Supports the following optional suffixes for size values: KB, MB, GB, TB, KiB, MiB, GiB, TiB (default 33554432)